 So it’s understandable that many actors pick the same old Shakespeare speeches, those with the most amount of notes and guidance and from plays you might already be familiar with.
-There’s nothing wrong with playing it safe – but away from the well-trodden paths lie a wealth of classical monologues that will surprise and capture the attention of a panel.
-Here are just five of them, with notes to give you a head start.
+There’s nothing wrong with playing it safe—but away from the well-trodden paths lie a wealth of classical monologues that will surprise and capture the attention of a panel.
+Here are just five classical monologues for women, with notes to give you a head start.

 Remember: it’s important to check the requirements of an audition before you pick and learn a piece.
 There may be time limits or suggestions of writers and styles to avoid.
 It’s also common for drama schools to ask you to learn a second piece as an alternative.
 Although it’s best to pick a monologue you can identify with and a character that fits your casting, ensure that your speeches aren’t too similar in tone or subject matter.

 Who: Moll Cutpurse, the cross-dressing “roaring girl” of the title, confronts Laxton, an arrogant young man.

 When: Moll has just challenged Laxton to a duel, which he has tried to laugh off, saying he won’t fight with a woman.
 In the 17th century, “roaring” meant a boisterous, hyper-masculine way of behaving, which pretty much sums up Moll.
 She does what she wants, instead of what people expect of her.